 CIS 2222 - ASP.NET with C#

-This course introduces server side web programming to develop web applications based on ASP.NET technologies with Visual Studio.
+This course introduces server side web programming to develop web applications based on ASP.NET.
 Students will learn how to develop ASP.NET applications employing web forms and data controls.
-Visual Studio will be used to develop these applications; Microsoft SQL Server will be used for database manipulations.
+Microsoft SQL Server will be used for database manipulations.

 CIS 2240 - Introduction to Mobile Applications

-Students will plan, develop, and code mobile applications, learn the syntax of the language, how to store data in mobile devices and the cloud and prepare an application for upload to an application store across multiple platforms.
+Students will plan, develop, and code mobile applications, learn the syntax of the programming language, store data in mobile devices and the internet and prepare an application for upload to an application stores across multiple platforms.

 CIS 2250 - Web Site Development with php